Janae Timmins: Storylines

 Janae starts working for Rex Colt (David Serafin), who tries to sexually assault her.
-Janae hits Rex to protect herself, when she escapes she is the one charged with assault.
+Janae hits Rex to protect herself, and when she escapes she is the one charged with assault.
 Janae discovers that Ned is responsible for ruining Dylan's relationship with Elle.
 Janae and Janelle blackmail Ned into becoming their slave.
 Janae eventually forgives Ned and he soon becomes her boxing coach.
 Ned's brother Steve Parker (Steve Bastoni) and his family arrive in Erinsborough.
 After Ned reveals his feelings for her, the two get together.
 Ned found out that he has a son with previous girlfriend Kirsten.
 Mickey, is left by Kirsten in Ned's care and Janae decide to help him to look after the child.
 Ned then moves in with her and so did Mickey.
 Kirsten returns on a more permanent basis and clashes with Janae, after Kirsten reveals that she still has feelings for Ned.
 At the Oakey reunion, Kirsten kisses Ned who rejects her.
 This causes Janae's insecurities to grow.
 After an argument about the Timmins' house, Janae kisses Darren.
 Kirsten witnesses the kiss through a window and begins blackmailing Janae.
 Janae eventually tells Ned, though he forgives her and they attempt to solve their problems.
 Janae decides it would be for the best if she were to leave and reveals that she is moving to Cairns.
 Ned follows Janae to the airport where they say good-bye to one another.